eloylp/go-kit/README.md

 Go promotes the creation of small and cohesive tools.
 This repo is a space for that kind of small, reusable packages across projects.

-Its good to mention, that sometimes its preferable to copy some code than depending in third party libs.
+Its good to mention, that sometimes its preferable to copy some code than depending i	n third party libs.
 Feel free to just use this repo as an example.

 ## How to use this library